 HUBZone Small Business

-The SBA’s HUBZone small business contractor program allows Analytica to encourage economic development in historically underutilized business zones, Analytica, as an SBA Certified HUBZone Small Business, understands the importance of ensuring that every effort is made to reach under-served populations and has been a proud partner since 2010.
+The SBA’s HUBZone small business contractor program allows Analytica to encourage economic development in historically underutilized business zones, Analytica, as an SBA Certified HUBZone Small Business from 2010 through September 2022.
 Through our participation in this program, Analytica can receive set aside and sole-source contracts to provide federal agencies with management consulting and IT solutions rapidly, and easily on any of our existing HUBZone contract vehicles.
 We are also able to form joint ventures or participate in the Mentor-Protégé program to support federal public sector organizations missions for health, financial regulatory oversight, and national security.
 For more information contact us at firstname.lastname@example.org.

 What is the HUBZone Small Business Contractor Program?